 What is SEO, why is it important, and how can my business benefit from putting it into practice?

-SEO stands for search engine optimization, and is a practice used by almost all successful marketers in 2020.
+Have you ever asked yourself, what is SEO?
+SEO stands for search engine optimization, and is a practice used by almost all successful marketers in 2021.
 This article will serve as an introduction and overview of SEO.
 Whether you’ve never heard of the term before, or you’re actively working on an SEO strategy for your business, this article will act as a how-to piece to guide you through your digital marketing journey.

 Let’s get into it!

 What is SEO and why does it matter?